Sowintuu/voiceAtis/README.md

 See the [Credits](http://ourairports.com/about.html#credits) for a list of contributers.

 ## Changelog

+### version 0.3.1 -
+* Support of airports with multiple AITS frequencies
+    * Message is read, if one of the frequencies is tuned.
+* Support of ATIS broadcasted via NAV
+* Airport data are now downloaded only once a day. (performance improvement)
+* Whazzup data is now only downloaded every 5 minutes or more.
+* Removed some debugging code.
+* Many new information in this document (README.md)

 ### version 0.3.0 - 16.06.2020
 * Complete rework of voice generation logic